Museum of the Puck Region

 Since 1973 Station (later Museum) was hosted in former hospital and nursing home building, origin from 1681 year.
 In 1987 museum opened two other parts: tenements by main city square (Market Place) contain exhibitions of an archaeological and historical items and open-air museum "Gbursk Croft" in Nadole shows life of rich peasant family.
-In hospital building remain etnographical part of museum.
+In hospital building remain ethnographical part of museum.

 During 30th anniversary museum was named The Florian Ceynowa Museum of the Puck Region in Puck to memorize Florian Ceynowa-Kashubian doctor, writer and politician.